Cleveland Browns vs. Las Vegas Raiders NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Raiders stats and trends

-- In Las Vegas' 13 games this year, it has five wins against the spread.
+- This year, the Raiders have an against-the-spread record of 4-3 in their seven games as an underdog of 3 points or more.

-- The Raiders are 4-3 ATS when underdogs by 3 points or more this year.
+- Las Vegas has gone over the point total in 53.8% of its opportunities this season (seven times in 13 games with a set point total).

-- Las Vegas' games this season have gone over the total in seven out of 13 opportunities (53.8%).
+- The Raiders average 21.8 points per game, comparable to the 22.2 the Browns give up.

-- Las Vegas is 5-1 against the spread and 6-0 overall when the team notches more than 22.2 points.
+- Las Vegas is 5-1 against the spread and 6-0 overall in games when it scores more than 22.2 points.

-- The Raiders have turned the ball over one more time (17 total) than the Browns have forced a turnover (16) this season.
+- This year the Raiders have turned the ball over 17 times, one more than the Browns' takeaways (16).

 Home and road insights

-- Cleveland has two wins against the spread, and is 5-2 overall, at home this year.
+- At home this season, Cleveland has two wins against the spread and is 5-2 overall.

-- At home, as 3-point favorites or more, the Browns have one win ATS (1-5).
+- The Browns have one win ATS (1-5) as 3-point favorites or more at home.

-- In three of seven games at home this year, Cleveland has gone over the total.
+- In three of seven games at home this season, Cleveland has hit the over.

 - In away games, Las Vegas is 3-3 overall and 3-3 against the spread.

-- The Raiders are winless ATS (0-1) on the road as 3-point underdogs or more.
+- The Raiders are winless ATS (0-1) as 3-point underdogs or more away from home.

-- Las Vegas has hit the over in three of six road games this season.
+- In three of six away games this season, Las Vegas has hit the over.

 Powered by Data Skrive.